PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 # BEATMANIA IIDX 14: GOLD
 ***NOTE: This theme requires you to have the theme OITGThemerFallback for it to work!!!
 And just like any other fallback theme, do not actually use OITGThemerFallback.***

-A very animated theme based on the game Beatmania IIDX 14: Gold, the 14th installment in Konami's Beatmania IIDX series.
+A very animated and flashy theme based on the game Beatmania IIDX 14: Gold, the 14th installment in Konami's Beatmania IIDX series.
 This is also my very first full port of a SM3.9 theme, using OITGThemerFallback and A.O.I. as a base.\
 Now, it's party time!
 Ready to relive your hypest moments with IIDX GOOOOOOOOOOOOOOOOLD!!!!!

 ## Credits: